-Based here, at IDS, the ICTD has established itself as a leading, independent expert in the area of taxation and development.
+Based at the Institute of Development Studies, the ICTD has established itself as a leading, independent expert in the area of taxation and development.

-The Centre’s CEO and IDS Professorial Fellow, Mick Moore said, “The ICTD is uniquely placed to deliver this research programme, with excellent connections to people working on tax issues in Africa at national, regional and international levels, and an interdisciplinary team with backgrounds in economics, law, political science, and tax administration.”
+The Centre’s CEO Mick Moore said, “The ICTD is uniquely placed to deliver this research programme, with excellent connections to people working on tax issues in Africa at national, regional and international levels, and an interdisciplinary team with backgrounds in economics, law, political science, and tax administration.”